ceph/ceph/doc/mgr/dashboard.rst

     Many Ceph tools return results in JSON format.
 We suggest that you install the `jq <https://stedolan.github.io/jq>`_ command-line
-    utility to faciliate working with JSON data.
+    utility to facilitate working with JSON data.

 Accessing the Dashboard